bookchainio/steem-whitepaper/SteemWhitePaper.md

 Ripple uses a minimum balance[^12] that scales with account resource use and requires that new accounts get funded with at least this minimum balance.
 Currently this minimum balance is about $0.15 which is greater than the $0.10 we estimated would allow someone to transact freely at least once per week.

 A blockchain can enforce a minimum value per user through the simple process of requiring a minimum balance.
-Any business that wishes to bring a new customer to the blockchain can pre-fund that user’s account with the minimum balance that would allow them to transact.
+Any business that wishes to bring a new customer to the blockchain can pre-fund that user's account with the minimum balance that would allow them to transact.
 Requiring a relatively large fee ($1.00) to sign up new users will naturally force anyone offering free accounts to vet the quality and uniqueness of each account before registering them with the blockchain.

 Maintaining a minimum balance is effectively the same as making users pay transaction fees with the interest they could have earned on their balance.
 The minimum balance is simply the balance required to earn enough interest to pay a fee in a relatively short period of time.

 Fortunately, the minimum balance required can be as low as a dollar and this is something users can understand and appreciate.
-The opportunity cost of lost interest doesn’t incur the cognitive cost of a micro-fee and is far more acceptable to users.
+The opportunity cost of lost interest doesn't incur the cognitive cost of a micro-fee and is far more acceptable to users.

 The STEEM used to pre-fund an account is Powered Up in the new account (i.e., converted to Steem Power).

 ### Adjusting the Reserve Ratio

 Rate limiting requires that the network adjust the reserve ratio quickly enough to mitigate the impact of an attacker attempting to ood the network.
-Let’s assume the attacker has a large balance, say 1% of the available tokens.
+Let's assume the attacker has a large balance, say 1% of the available tokens.
 If we also assume that the network targets 50% utilization, then a sustained attack should find this user throttled to 25% of network capacity assuming everyone else is also using 25% of the capacity.
 Stated another way, the largest single user should never be able to consume more than 50% of the target capacity unless they own more than 50% of the SP.

-Let’s use an initial reserve ratio of 200x.
+Let's use an initial reserve ratio of 200x.
 Due to fractional reserves, this means someone holding 1% of the tokens has the right to demand transactions totalling 2x the maximum block size.
 In order to bring the network usage of the attacker down to 25% the reserve ratio would have to fall to 25x.
 This would cause the minimum balance required to transact once per week to grow by 8x.

 The blockchain can establish a response rate that says any sustained increase in usage should be brought down to the target capacity in within a short period of time (say 30 seconds).
-An attacker attempting to spam the network shouldn’t be able to disrupt service for normal users for more than a minute.
+An attacker attempting to spam the network shouldn't be able to disrupt service for normal users for more than a minute.

 While reductions in the reserve ratio must be quick and non-linear to counter abuse, increases in the reserve ratio should be slow and linear.
 If the network adjusted in both directions in just 30 seconds then an attacker could pulse the network.
 A flood of transactions should be corrected in 30 seconds and then take a hour to return to their pre-attack levels.
 Under this model the attacker could flood the network for 30 seconds per hour or less than 1% of the time.

 There must be a slow constant upward pressure on the reserve ratio any time network usage is below 50% until the network hits the maximum reserve ratio.
 The maximum reserve ratio determines the minimum required stake to flood the network in short bursts.

 Any user with fewer than TOTAL\_TOKENS / (2\*RESERVE\_RATIO) will be unable to produce enough transactions to fill even a single block.
-With a reserve ratio of 200, this means any user with less than 0.25% of the currency cannot create enough transactions to delay anyone’s service.
+With a reserve ratio of 200, this means any user with less than 0.25% of the currency cannot create enough transactions to delay anyone's service.

 ### Effectiveness Relative to Fees